 If you are arrested based on evidence found as the result of an illegal search, your attorney may be able to prevent that evidence from being used against you in court.
 This is generally done through a motion to suppress evidence.

-Under the Exclusionary Rule, evidence that was gathered through an unreasonable search may be excluded from use at trial.
+Under the Exclusionary Rule, evidence gathered through an unreasonable search may be excluded from use at trial.
 Even if the evidence shows you were involved in an unlawful or criminal activity, suppression of the evidence means it cannot be shown to the jury at trial.

 If the evidence is all the prosecutor has, suppressing the evidence may mean they have no case against you, and your charges may be dropped.9